farambis/StatCompare-Whiz/markdown/independent_parametric.md

 <br>

 Grissom and Kim (2001) note that other standardised median differences could be conceived by using yet another robust measure of variability in the denominator.
-However, we agree with the comment of Grissom and Kim (2012) that "the field should settle on the use of a reduced number of appropriate measures" (p.75) and that a alternate robust estimator which has a well-behaved confidence interval should be determined and consistently used when outliers threaten to violate assumptions.
+However, we agree with the comment of Grissom and Kim (2012) that "the field should settle on the use of a reduced number of appropriate measures" (p.75) and that a robust estimator with a well-behaved confidence interval should be determined and consistently used when outliers threaten to violate assumptions.

 <h4 id = "IG_P_d_MAD"> 4.1.4.1 \(d_{MAD}\) </h4>